ommore1523/Docker/lab1-create_docker_volume_and_host_nginx_web/README.md

 # In this lab we follow the following steps:
-# Note: You can mount also create dir and mount it as volume
+# Note: You can also mount dir

 1. We will create sample `hello world` website using html